Who does diabetes hit hardest?

 In the National Diabetes Statistics Report 2020, the Center for Disease Control estimates the prevalence of diabetes and its burden in the United States.
 As many already knew, Diabetes hits some harder than others.
-Unfortunately, the hardest hit groups may be the least likely to know that diabetes can be reversible with diet and other improvements to your
+Unfortunately, the hardest hit groups may be the least likely to know that diabetes can be reversible with diet and other improvements to your metabolic health

 Which ethnic groups does diabetes hit hardest?